PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     :align: center
     :alt: Image description.

-Any movement in a sign can be described as either a :ref:`perceptual_shape` or a :ref:`joint_specific_movement`.
+Any movement in a sign can be described as either a :ref:`perceptual_shape` or a :ref:`joint-specific_movement`.
 When there are different (simultaneous or sequential) movements within one sign, each individual movement must be given its own module.
-The timing of the module(s) will be made clear in the x-slot visualization.
+The timing of the module(s) can be adjusted in the x-slot visualization.

-*More fine-grained articulatory detail can be added by specifying other joint movements involved in the production of each component ...*

 .. _perceptual_shape_entry: